jaco9419/C-Plus-Plus/README.md

 ## Some Terms:

 #### Composition
-Having objects in a class
+Having objects or classes inside another class.
+The Member Initialization List is necessary for this.

 #### error member selector operator ->